spiral/docs/templater/basics.md

 </html>
 ```

-Unfortunatelly such definition is **not valid** as it violates html standards.
-In such case we can use fallback Templater construction which can be injected in almost any part of your template: `${name|default value}`, let's try to utilize it:
+Unfortunately, this definition is **not valid** as it violates the HTML standards.
+In this case, we can use a fallback Templater construction that can be injected into almost any part of your template: `${name|default value}`.
+Let's use it:

 ```html
 <!DOCTYPE html>